jmunixusers/constitution/constitution.md

 membership.
 Ratified constitutions must be uploaded to the Be Involved organization page in a timely manner after substantial amendments and submitted each year with Annual Organization Registration.

+## Article X - Dissolution of Organization

+In the event of dissolution of the Unix Users Group, the final officers and advisors shall decide how to distribute remaining funds to organizations such as other Computer Science clubs or local charities.